Ensure you are using Chrome or Firefox

 A final thing to keep in mind is to make sure you don’t have too many other applications open as they might interfere with your seminar in unexpected ways.

-Make sure you hit “allow” on the popup to access your microphone/camera.
+Make sure you click 'allow' or 'always allow' to access your microphone/camera.

 If anyone is having trouble hearing (or seeing slides):

 Check to make sure that the conference has started.
 If there is no host on the line (you hear hold music) it may be that the host has not joined yet or the event has not begun and in that case you should check the information the host gave you.

 In Firefox: To change your microphone and make sure you always allow the connection from the “share selected devices” drop-down menu.

 Note: You may need to refresh after making a change to ensure it takes effect.